Home - About - Site Map - Blog - Vintage Football Cards for Sale - Email

 1972 Sunoco Stamps

 1972 Sunoco Stamps were given away at Sunoco and DX service stations with purchases of gas.
-The entire set is huge--624 stamps--so it is not surprising that it contains a few pre-rookie cards (or rather, stamps).
-Five of the pre-rookie cards are Hall of Fame players.
+The set is monstrous--624 stamps--so it is not surprising that it contains a few pre-rookie cards (or rather, stamps).
+Seven of the pre-rookies are Hall of Fame players.

-There is an update set, as well--82 more stamps!--and the update set includes a Jim Langer pre-rookie card.
-I will post that here when I get one.
+There is an update set, as well--82 more stamps!--and the update set includes Hall of Famer Jim Langer, whose rookie card is a 1973 Topps.
+I will post the Langer stamp here when I get one.

 Jack Ham